OddBallYT/ms_Obsidian.Projects/200 D&D/Avarus/202 Spectral Song/01 Campaign/01 Sessions/Session 0.md

-### 1. Welcome & Introduction (~10-15 min)
+### 1. Welcome & Introduction

 - **Campaign Overview**
-    - Briefly introduce the setting, general tone, and themes of the campaign.
-    - Explain if this is homebrew or a published module.
-    - Highlight any unique mechanics or storytelling elements.
+    - ***Vocabulary***
+	    - **Campaign**: Long overarching story between every session
+	    - **Session**: The game played in a single day
+	    - **Adventure**: A single plot thread, usually played through a single session
+	    - **Spectre**: A player's actual body in the campaign
+	    - **Host**: The characters that the player's use to conduct adventures
+    - ***Setting and tone***
+	    - The tone will be slightly different for each adventure, spanning mystery light horror, comedy and others.
+	    - **Brief history**
+		    - A group of explorers sailed from the *old world* (now lost) to Avarus, settling originally the eastern coast (now known as the Estavar).
+After a few hundred years, and lots of development people expanded west settling the central area of the continent.
+After a war between the two primary factions, that resulted in the split of the north and the south, known as Nordavar and Sodavar.
+After many years of a stagnant cold war then regent of the Sodavar decided to start a push west to inhabit the Westavar, the last bit of uninhabited land on the continent.
+Nordavar followed suit, resulting in a standoff between the two major city-states that developed in the Westavar: Vershaw of the south, and Arkley of the north.
+	    - Spectral Wardens
+		    - You are a spectral warden, AKA a spectre.
+You were created by a mysterious force known to you only as *The Presence*.
+This *Presence* uses you as it's 'hands' used to intact its will.
+You have agency, but are subject to the will of the *Presence*.
+	    - Each adventure will be self contained, and vary in tone, theme and contents.
+    - House rules.

-- **Player Introductions**
+	    - Rerolls.
-    - Ask each player to share a little about their experience with D&D.
-    - Have them describe what they enjoy in a campaign (combat, roleplay, puzzles, exploration, etc.).
-    - Encourage players to share if they have any preferences for playstyle.
+		    - There are destructive and non-destructive rolls.
+			    - Destructive rolls change the world around them such that the roll can not be reattempted.
+For example if you try to jump and catch a ledge, and fail and fall, you can not retry as you've already passed the ledge.
+(Charisma checks, like trying to convince someone of something also falls in this category).
+			    - Non-destructive rolls are rolls that can be reattempted, in a way that the world remains the same.
+For example, if you try and fail to climb a tree, the tree is still there and can be reclimbed.
+However on a fail there may be consequences, such as taking damage from falling down the tree.
+	    - All players start at level 3.
+	    - The party has a collective spectral level.
+This level grants abilities at new level, and applies to all players and usually provides opportunities for teamwork

 ---

-### 2. Campaign Expectations & Boundaries (~15-20 min)
+### 2. Campaign Expectations & Boundaries

 - **Tone & Themes**
-    - Discuss if this will be a lighthearted, dark, high fantasy, grimdark, or comedy campaign.
     - Clarify whether horror, politics, mystery, or other themes will be present.

-- **Lines & Veils (Safety Tools)**
-    - **Lines:** Hard limits (topics that won’t appear in the campaign).
-    - **Veils:** Topics that can exist but will be faded to black or off-screen.
+	    - Light horror in a few adventures
+	    - light, In-world politics
+	    - Mystery in various scenarios
+	- Content warnings
+		- Use of alcohol
+		- Likely use of drugs
+		- Violence
+		- Likely coarse language

+- **Limits**
+    - **Hard Limits:**
+	    - Overtly explicit/sexual topics
-    - Establish a way for players to communicate discomfort (e.g., X-card, private messaging).
+    - How to communicate discomfort.
+	    - private messaging

 - **Player Buy-in & Group Dynamic**
-    - How much roleplaying is expected?
+    - Roleplay/combat division will be around 70/30
-    - Is PvP allowed? (stealing from each other, deception, combat, etc.)
+    - PvP
-    - How cooperative does the party need to be?
+	    - PvP is allowed, though the acting players may see consequences in-world and by the *Presence*.

 ---

-### 3. Character Creation & Party Composition (~30-40 min)
+### 3. Character Creation & Party Composition

 - **Ability Score & Character Building**
-    - Discuss how you will roll or assign stats (Standard Array, Point Buy, Rolling).
+    - Discuss how you will roll or assign stats.
+	    - Standard array, to make it simple and avoid any unfair advantage/disadvantage
     - Are there any banned races, classes, or subclasses?
+	    - All **standard** rules races/classes/subclasses are allowed
-    - Any homebrew rules for character creation?
+	    - Any **homebrew** races/classes/subclasses are banned

-- **Party Role Balance**
-    - Check if the party has a good spread of abilities (healer, tank, spellcaster, utility, etc.).
-    - Encourage players to work together to prevent niche overlap if necessary.
+	    - Any **official book** races/classes/subclasses must be checked with DM
+    - Since players are not inherently their hosts, while the hosts are not being controlled by their spectres, they have agency.
+This means they can act on their own between sessions.
+For example if your host is a big spender, you might return to your character to see that gold is gone, and you now have some special or unique item.
+    - If anyone needs help building their character, let me know and I will help.

 - **Backstories & World Integration**
-    - Where is your character from?
+    - Please send me a short blurb about your character
-    - Do they have a connection to any major NPCs, factions, or world events?
-    - Discuss how deep into their backstory they should go before the campaign starts.
+    - Let me know any character integration points, so that I can help make your character fit in the world

 - **Secret or Shared Backstories?**
-    - Will there be **shared history** between characters? (e.g., past adventures, childhood friends, etc.)
+    - **Shared History**
+	    - Shared history is allowed, but must be discussed me first
-    - Are players okay with keeping some elements secret from each other?
+    - Players are allowed to keep some elements secret from each other, but not me (DM)

 ---

-### 4. House Rules & Mechanics (~20-30 min)
+### 4. House Rules & Mechanics

 - **Critical Rules & Modifications**
-    - Any homebrew mechanics?
-(Custom initiative rules, modified rests, inspiration changes, etc.)
-    - Death saves & Resurrection rules?
-(Lingering injuries, character retirement, etc.)
+    - Resurrection Rules
+	    - Resurrection is possible, but there will likely be lingering injuries or other consequences
-    - Flanking rules?
-(Does it grant advantage or not?)
+    - Flanking Rules
-    - Encumbrance?
-(Strict, loose, or ignored?)
+	    - Attacking from the side or back of an engaged creature grants advantage
+    - Single Item Encumbrance Only
+	    - If you're holding something that is too big, or heavy your speed will be reduced by half

 - **Combat Expectations**
-    - How tactical do you expect combat to be?
-(Theater of the Mind vs. Grid-based)
+    - Combat Platform
+	    - Combat will be done in a VTT (likely discord activity or owlbear)
     - How long should turns take?
 (Establish a time limit if necessary)
-    - Do you allow pre-declared readied actions outside the rules?
+	    - No time limit, but try to be quick for time sake
+    - Readying
+	    - You **can** ready an action for something to occur
+	    - You **cannot** ready a movement
+	    - You **cannot** ready a bonus action

 - **Magic & Item Rules**
-    - Can characters craft magic items?
+    - Identifying Magic Items
+	    - Simpler items can be identified through an arcana check, or automatically
-    - Is identifying magic items automatic, or does it require a spell or time?
+	    - More complex items may need an identify spell or manual testing
     - How available will magic shops be?
+	    - Limited availability, available in certain cities, primarily in the north.
+	    - Cities in the south have limits on magic.

 - **Leveling Up & Milestone vs. XP**
     - Will you use milestone leveling or experience points?
+	    - Milestone
+	    - Players will level together
-    - Can players multiclass?
+    - Multiclassing
+	    - Multiclassing is allowed
     - Any restrictions on feats or specific abilities?
+	    - No

 ---

-### 5. Gameplay Style & Roleplay Expectations (~20 min)
+### 5. Gameplay Style & Roleplay Expectations

 - **Roleplay & Voices**
-    - Are character voices encouraged, required, or optional?
-    - How much in-character roleplaying is expected?
+    - Character Voices
+	    - Optional, but encouraged
+    - Expected Roleplaying
+	    - The game will be 70/30 RP to combat
+	    - At least one combat encounter every 2 sessions, with one every session planned

 - **Meta-Gaming & Player Knowledge**
-    - What are the expectations around keeping player knowledge vs. character knowledge separate?
-    - Will out-of-character discussion be limited?
+    - Player Knowledge vs. Character Knowledge
+	    - When occupying a host, memories will be that of the host.
+Meaning that when you are occupying the host, you have no knowledge of your spectral nature, or the *Presence*.
+Though you can in some instances feel the *Presence*.
+	    - Player characters and hosts can only speak when they are in earshot of each other
+    - Out-of-Character Discussion
+	    - No, people can discuss out of character all they want

 - **Notes & Journaling**
-    - Will one player be responsible for note-taking?
-    - Will you be providing recap summaries?

-- **Downtime & Side Activities**
-    - Will there be time for solo character progression between sessions?
-    - How are player goals handled outside of the main story?
+    - Note-Taking
+	    - It is recommended that players take their own notes
+    - Recap Summaries
+	    - I will provide Brief summaries in the discord, primarily for those who could not attend.

 ---

-### 6. Scheduling & Logistics (~10-15 min)
+### 6. Scheduling & Logistics

 - **Session Frequency & Duration**
-    - What day/time will the group play?
-(Weekly, biweekly, etc.)
-    - How long will sessions last?
-(3-4 hours?
-Longer?)
+    - Schedule
+	    - Weekly, alternating Saturday 12pm EST, and Sunday 10am EST
+    - Sessions Length
+	    - Likely 2-3 hours, depending on player actions

 - **Absences & Cancellations**
-    - How many absences are acceptable?
+    - Absences
+	    - Because of the nature of the campaign, it doesn't matter if you are able to attend or not.
     - What happens if a player can’t make it?
-(NPC’d by DM, someone else controls them, they fade into the background, etc.)
+	    - They are not included in that adventure
-    - Will there be a set quorum for playing? (e.g., "We play if 3/5 people can make it.")
+    - Will there be a set quorum for playing?
+	    - At least 3 players must be present

 - **Communication & Updates**
-    - What platform will be used for session reminders?
-(Discord, email, group chat, etc.)
+    - Discord will be used for all communications.
-    - Will you allow between-session roleplay or character interactions?

 ---

-### 7. Final Questions & Wrap-Up (~10 min)
+### 7. Final Questions & Wrap-Up

-- **Ask for Player Concerns & Questions**
-    - Is there anything not covered that players want to discuss?
-    - Are there any rules they feel strongly about?

-- **Summarize Key Decisions**
-    - Recap major agreements (tone, mechanics, house rules, scheduling).
-    - Ensure everyone understands the expectations moving forward.

-- **Confirm Character Creation Deadlines**
+- **Character Creation Deadlines**
-    - When do characters need to be finalized?
-(Before session 1, or will there be flexibility?)

-- **Set Up Any Pre-Campaign Roleplay**
-    - Will players have a chance to introduce their characters before the first session?
-    - Will they start together or separately?

----

-### Additional Considerations (If Needed)

-- **Mini Prologue or One-Shot**
-    - Some DMs like to run a **short pre-session** adventure to introduce players to the world.
-    - This could be a simple combat encounter or a roleplay-driven tavern meeting.

-- **Handouts & Materials**
-    - Provide maps, session summaries, or homebrew materials.
+	- Before next session

-- **Inspiration & Rewards**
-    - Explain how you handle Inspiration (default or homebrew).

----

-### Estimated Total Time: ~2-3 hours